 Internationalizing and promoting science and health

-The establishment of a new campus in the Nordhavn district of Copenhagen will allow the School to merge all its activities under one roof and accommodate the increasing demand for places.
-The new School expects its capacity to increase from the current 900 students to about 1200 attending nursery school and grades 0–12.
-The education at the Nordhavn campus of Copenhagen International School will emphasize innovation within science and health based on the most modern facilities for athletics, nutrition and science and technology.
+The establishment of the new campus in Nordhavn has enabled the School to merge all its activities under one roof and accommodate the increasing demand for places.
+The School has a capacity of about 1200 students attending nursery school and grades 0–12.
+The education at the Nordhavn campus especially focuses on innovation within science and health based on the most modern facilities for athletics, nutrition and science and technology.

-The Foundation is awarding the grant to co-fund several aspects focusing on science and health, including furnishing innovative and advanced learning facilities.
+The Foundation’s DKK 100.1 million grant was awarded to co-fund several aspects focusing on science and health, including furnishing innovative and advanced learning facilities.

-The Copenhagen International School Property Fund will build the new campus and rent the facilities to Copenhagen International School.
-Construction will start in 2014, with completion scheduled for 2016.
-The Moller Foundation (A.P.
-Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal), Villum Fonden, Hempel Fonden, Augustinus Fonden, Norden A/S and the D/S Orient Fond has also contributed to the establishment of the School.
+The Copenhagen International School Property Fund built the new campus and rents the facilities to Copenhagen International School.
+Construction started in 2014 and the School opened in 2017.
+The A.P.
+Møller Foundation (A.P.
+Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal), Villum Fonden, Hempel Fonden, Augustinus Fonden, Norden A/S and the D/S Orient Fond also contributed to establishing the School.